133794m3r/cs50-web/web/assignment_2/README.md

 This contains the routes and all of the related python code for the entire application.

 ### requirements.txt
-This is the pip requeirements file so that you can also get it up and going after cloning/downloading the files.
+This is the pip requirements file so that you can also get it up and going after cloning/downloading the files.